 Appraising is a constantly changing profession.
-Commonly, it seems, appraisers are asked to present extra information or have steps added to their process.
-All to ensure the end user gets the best data possible.
-In order to stay current with the always changing requirements, WalshStreet Appraisals is constantly testing additional tools and tweaking processes to increase efficiency so we can do more work for quickly.
-At WalshStreet Appraisals we know that time is important to everybody, so we've listed some tips you can do to reduce turn times on any appraisals you order with WalshStreet Appraisals.
+Commonly, it seems, appraisers are asked to supply more information or have steps added to their appraisal process.
+All to guarantee the end user gets the best information available.
+In order to stay current with the always changing requirements, WalshStreet Appraisals is constantly acquiring new tools and improving processes to increase efficiency so we can do more work for more efficiently.
+Since WalshStreet Appraisals knows that time is important to everyone, we've listed some tips you can do to reduce turn times on any appraisals ordered from WalshStreet Appraisals.

 - Are you ordering appraisals online?

-- By ordering online, you get automatic e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
-It's the single biggest time saver available to both of us!
-We don't have to manually enter information from a fax, and nor will you wonder whether we got the order.
+- With online ordering, you automatically receive e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
+This tip alone will save the most time!
+We don't have to retype information from a fax, and you don't have to wonder whether the order was received.

-- There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
-And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent sales from the area is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may be different from yours.
+- Being just one number off on the street address can really unnecessarily slow down an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name is great information to pass long with your assignment.
+Even a list of recent sales in the area is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or a job we're working on for you, you're always free to contact us
+If you have any questions about your property or an appraisal we're working on for you, you're always welcome to contact us

-- It's relatively easy to appraise a cookie-cutter home.
-Most of an appraiser's time is spent analyzing how elements unique to a property add to or detract from what otherwise would be a property's market value.
-Let us know up front when ordering your report if there are unique details of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
-These are things we'd find out on our own anyway, and knowing them as early as possible is likely to make your report arrive faster.
+- It's relatively easy to appraise a cookie-cutter house.
+Most of an appraiser's time is spent analyzing how differing features add to or detract from what otherwise would be a property's market value.
+Let us know up front when you order your report if there are unique features of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
+While these are things that we'd find out on our own, knowing them as soon as possible makes your report arrive faster.

-- Let the occupants know what to expect.
+- Let the homeowner know what to expect.

-Hearing it directly from you -- the person they've been working with on their loan -- some knowledge about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and can go a long way toward trimming the time it takes to inspect a home.
-Our website has numerous pages of relevant information about the appraisal process for homeowners.
-I encourage you to share it with your clients.
-Encourage them to call us if they want to meet the staff and learn more about our services.
-Remind them it benefits them to set the appointment without delay!
+Coming directly from you -- someone they are working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can go a long way toward trimming the time it takes to inspect a home.
+I encourage you to point your customers to this website, where we have multiple pages of relevant information for homeowners as well as others about the appraisal process.
+Encourage them to call us if they want to meet our staff and learn more about our services.
+And tell them it's to their benefit to set the appointment as quickly as possible!

-- Easily track the status of your report on our website.
+- Easily keep tabs on the status of your report on our website.

-- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As each important milestone in an assignment is completed, that information can be viewed instantly online.
-There's no faster way to keep track of your report's status.
+- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
+As each important milestone in an assignment is completed, that information is available instantly to you online.
+It's never been easier to keep track of the status of your report.